-In an effort to avoid confusion, terms frequently used throughout the TIC 3.0 documentation are defined below.
+To avoid confusion, terms frequently used throughout the TIC 3.0 documentation are defined below.
 Some of these terms are explained in greater detail throughout the TIC 3.0 guidance.
 A comprehensive glossary and acronyms list with applicable attributions can be found in Appendix A.